Overabundance of Common Species in ‘Microbiome’ May Cause Inflammation

 “We don’t know what causes NMO, but we wondered if some organism could be fooling the immune system into attacking itself,” said UCSF’s Scott Zamvil, MD, PhD, senior author of the study, published online in the Aug.
 4, 2016, issue of Annals of Neurology.
 (An early, unedited version of the study was previously published online by the journal on July 11, 2016.)

-While cautioning that the study was small, involving only 16 NMO patients, Zamvil, professor of neurology, said the work provides support for a theory of “collateral damage” that he and others are actively exploring: a certain amino acid sequence of a C. perfringens protein matches a sequence in the aquaporin targets in NMO, which may prompt the immune system to launch an attack on the bacterium that also incidentally targets the water channels.
+While cautioning that the study was small, involving only 16 NMO patients, Zamvil, professor of neurology and a membe rof the UCSF Weill Institute for Neurosciences, said the work provides support for a theory of “collateral damage” that he and others are actively exploring: a certain amino acid sequence of a C. perfringens protein matches a sequence in the aquaporin targets in NMO, which may prompt the immune system to launch an attack on the bacterium that also incidentally targets the water channels.